sydalwedaie/Academic-Writing-Workflow-Using-Obsidian-and-Pandoc/README.md

 ### Lists

-Start each item with a dash (`-`) and a space.
+Start each item with a dash (`-`) character and a space.
 Repeat for each item.

 ```md
 - item 1